AY2324S2-CS2113-F15-2/tp/docs/UserGuide.md

 **Q**: Why must I input integers for my calories when it is a continuous variable?

 **A**: Although calories is technically a continuous variable, we chose to only take in integer inputs in our application as the difference is just not that significant, i.e. users can just round up values that have decimal values of 0.5 and above, and round down any values below that.
 An average human will have calorie intake in the thousands daily, thus such a small inaccuracy is insignificant in comparison.
 An `int` is also much easier to work with than `float`, which is why we chose to only use the former.

+**Q**: Why is the limit for `CALORIES` 5000?

+**A**: Our team decided that a rational amount of calories per entry/meal would be 5000 calories.
+We decided on 5000 calories because it is not too big, nor is it too small an amount.
+Thus, it would account for extreme cases of high calorie intake.

 ## Coming soon